Skip to content

 Your reading glasses prescription tells you the magnification you need for reading glasses in diopters.

-Reading glasses at Peepers start at +1.00 magnification and generally go as high as +3.00 magnification, though we do offer select styles in +3.25 magnification and +3.50 magnification.
+Reading glasses at Peepers start at +1.00 magnification in diopters and generally go as high as +3.00 magnification in diopters.
+Though these are the most popular choices, we do offer select styles in +3.25 magnification and +3.50 magnification.
 Our site is even organized so that you can shop by strength

 Learn More About Reading Glasses Strength with Peepers

-Here at Peepers, we pride ourselves on offering stylish reading glasses and blue light glasses at an affordable cost.
-But even more important that the products we sell is knowing that our glasses help you live life to its fullest.
+Here at Peepers, we pride ourselves on offering stylish reading glasses and blue light glasses at different strengths and an affordable cost.
+But even more important than the products we sell is knowing that our magnification glasses help you live life to its fullest.

-If you have more questions about what strength reading glasses are right for you, the materials we use in our Oprah-recommended readers, or how to care for your reading glasses once you’ve found the right strength, contact us today.
+If you have more questions about what strength reading glasses are right for you or the materials we use in our Oprah-recommended readers or blue light glasses, just let us know!
+We can also explain how to care for your reading glasses once you’ve found the right strength.
+Contact us today to ensure you’re getting the right reading glasses and making the most of your magnification.